Imangnp/heritage-housing-issues/README.md

 - Variables such as ground living area (GrLivArea), garage area (GarageArea), total basement square footage (TotalBsmtSF), and first floor square footage (1stFlrSF) exhibit strong positive correlations with the sale price.
 The Pearson correlation coefficients for these variables range from 0.605 to 0.709, indicating that larger houses tend to have higher sale prices.

+# User Stories
+**Information Gathering and Data Collection**:
+- As a Data Practitioner, I want to collect the public dataset on house prices in Ames, Iowa, so that I can gather the necessary data for analysis.
+    * How: This will be done by obtaining the data from Kaggle using an API key.

+- As a Data Practitioner, I want to gather information on the client's four inherited houses, so that I can include them in the analysis.
+    * How: Collect relevant details and attributes of the client's four inherited houses, including features.

+**Data Visualization, Cleaning, and Preparation**:
+- As a Data Practitioner, I want to visualize the correlated variables against the sale price to identify relationships and potential insights.
+    * How: Create visualizations, such as scatter plots or heatmaps, to showcase the correlation between each variable and the sale price.

+- As a Data Practitioner, I want to clean and preprocess the data to ensure its quality and suitability for analysis.
+    * How: Apply data cleaning techniques to handle missing values, outliers, and inconsistencies in the dataset, ensuring the data is accurate and ready for further analysis.

+- As a Data Practitioner, I want to identify the most correlated variables with the sale price so that I can focus on the key factors influencing house prices.
+    * How: Calculate and analyze the correlation coefficients between each variable and the sale price, identifying the variables with the highest correlation values.

+**Model Training, Optimization, and Validation**:
+- As a Data Practitioner, I want to train, optimize, and validate a regression model using the collected data to predict house sale prices accurately.
+    * How: Use the cleaned and preprocessed data to train a regression model, optimize its hyperparameters, and evaluate its performance using appropriate metrics.

+**Dashboard Planning, Designing, and Development**:
+- As a user, I want to have access to an intuitive and user-friendly dashboard, so that I can easily explore the data, visualize predictions, and gain insights.
+    * How: The dashboard will be designed with a clean and organized layout, intuitive navigation, and user-friendly interactions.

+- As a user, I want the dashboard to incorporate interactive visualizations and predictive capabilities, allowing me to interact with the data and receive accurate predictions.
+    * How: The dashboard will be developed using appropriate technologies for interactive visualizations and seamless interaction with the data.

+**Dashboard Deployment and Release**:
+- As a user, I expect the dashboard to be deployed to a production environment, making it easily accessible for me and other users.
+    * How: The dashboard will be deployed to a web server or hosting platform such as Heroku for convenient access through a web browser.

+- As a user, I want the dashboard to undergo thorough testing and quality assurance to ensure its functionality and performance.
+    * How: The dashboard will be rigorously tested for functionality, responsiveness, and compatibility across different devices and browsers.

+- As a Data Practitioner, I want to release the dashboard to the client and provide necessary documentation for its usage and maintenance.
+    * How: Provide the client with the deployed dashboard, along with clear documentation outlining its usage instructions, features, and any necessary maintenance tasks.

 # Rationale to map the business requirements to the Data Visualizations and ML tasks
 * ### Business Requirement 1: Correlation Study and Data Visualization The client's objective is to gain insights into the factors influencing the sale price of houses.